 If you die, you lose all your stuff.
-You keep your Class(es), Race(s), and Level (and any Curses that were affecting you when you died) - your new character will look just like your old one.
-If you have Half-Breed or Super Munchkin, keep those as well.
+You keep your Class(es), and Level (and any Curses that were affecting you when you died) - your new character will look just like your old one.
+If you have Super Munchkin, keep that as well.
 Once you have died, you don't have to Run Away from any remaining monsters.

-Looting The Body: Lay out your hand beside the cards you had in play.
-Starting with the one with the highest Level, each other player chooses one card . . . in case of ties in level, roll a die.
+Looting The Body: Lay out your hand beside the cards you had in play (making sure not to include the cards mentioned above).
+If you have an Item attached to a Cheat! card, separate those cards.
+Starting with the player with the highest Level, everyone else chooses one card . . . in case of ties in Level, roll a die.
 If your corpse runs out of cards, tough.
-After everyone gets one card, the rest are discarded.
+Once everyone gets one card, discard the rest.
+Looted cards go into players' hands.